jim-schwoebel/dopg_cli/README.md

 ```

 ### api commands
-The DigitalOcean API is a great way to get json responses from common routes related to databases.
+[The DigitalOcean API](https://docs.digitalocean.com/reference/api/api-reference/#tag/Databases) is a great way to get json responses from common routes related to databases.

-API database docs can be found [here](https://docs.digitalocean.com/reference/api/api-reference/#tag/Databases).
-More on api docs here.

 You can also get doctl docs using (pulls up doctl and api docs).
 ```